Neelka96/CurryScorer/README.md

 ### Explanation of File & Directory Connections

 - **Core/resources/:**
 Contains essential data files.
 The required census_population.csv is used for data ingestion, while optional files like courier_dev.sqlite and fastfood.csv support extended functionalities.
+For a different experience, feel free to delete the SQLite DataBase that is included in the `Core/resources` of this repository when cloned!
+If that's the case the `.env` API `NYC_OPEN_KEY` is even more important to be included in the root of this cloned repo when running as it won't be able to proceed without it.

 - **Core/backend/:**
 Houses the Flask backend components.
 The templates/ directory contains HTML templates (currently just home.html), while init.py and backend.py set up and manage the backend service.